flightmodee/usb-automaton/README.md

 # usb-automaton
-A very simple JS script built with Node.js made for a friend to launch specific programs onto his Windows 11 distribution whenever specific devices are plugged onto his personal computer.
+A very simple JS script built with Node.js made for a friend to launch specific programs onto his Windows 11 distribution whenever specific USB devices are plugged onto his personal computer.
 This might evolve into a fully-scalable application that could extend this basic functionality, as it turns out there aren't any softwares, within the Windows ecosystem, that perform such tasks.

 Most of the inputs are hard-coded, which doesn't make for a potent scalable application per se, right now.
 However, it fully covers the needs of the person who asked me to write such a script.